Saurabh999261/health-insurance-cost-prediction/README.md

 ```

 ## 🚀 Future Improvements
-- Hyperparameter Tuning using GridSearchCV
-- Cross Validation for better model reliability
-- Feature Scaling (StandardScaler) to improve distance-based
+- Apply Feature Scaling to improve KNN model performance
-  models like KNN
-- Advanced Ensemble Models — XGBoost, LightGBM
-- Model Deployment using Streamlit or Flask
+- Try the model on a larger dataset for better accuracy
+- Build a simple web app to take user input and predict insurance cost

 ## 👤 Author
 **Saurabh Mekhe**